 Filed: March 10, 2006

 Techniques are described for assigning, to target categories of a target scheme, items that have been obtained from a plurality of sources.
-In situations in which one or more of the sources has organized its information according to a source scheme that differs from the target scheme, the assignment may be based, in part, on an estimate of the probability that items from a particular source category should be assigned to a particular target category.
+In situations in which one or more of the sources has organized its information according to a source scheme that differs from the target scheme, the assignment of categories may be based, in part, on an estimate of the probability that items from a particular source category should be assigned to a particular target category.

 Such probability estimates may be based on how many training set items associated with the particular source category have been assigned to the particular target category.
 Source categories may be grouped into clusters.

-The probability estimates may also be based on how many training set items within the cluster to which the particular source category has been mapped, have been assigned the particular target category.
+The probability estimates may also be based on how many training set items within the cluster to which the particular source category has been mapped have been assigned the particular target category.

-Assigning Items from Multiple Sources (and Source Categories) into Target Categories
+Assignment of categories for Items from Multiple Sources (and Source Categories) into Target Categories

 An item from source category X may be assigned to target category Y if 90% of all previous items from source category X have been assigned to target category Y.

-Or, the same item may be assigned to a different target category (e.g. target category Z) if only 10% of all previous items from source category X have been assigned to target category Y.
+Or, the same item may be assigned to a different target category (e.g., target category Z) if only 10% of all previous items from source category X have been assigned to target category Y.

 Source Categories with Same Names and Different Meanings